patched-codes/patchwork/README.md

 </div>

-_⭐ As part of [Github Constellation](https://githubconstellation.com) community, Patched is contributing INR 100 (USD 1.25) to open-source projects for every new star the patchwork repository receives in June.
-Join us in giving back to the open source community that we have all benefited from!_

 # PatchWork

 An open-source framework for automating development chores using large language models.
 PatchWork allows you to automate workflows like PR reviews, bug fixing, security patching, and more using a self-hosted CLI agent and your preferred LLMs.